facebook/fresco/docs/01-drawee-branches.md

 The image pipeline will then attempt to retry an image if the user taps on it.
 Up to four attempts are allowed before the failure image is shown instead.

 XML attribute: `retryImage`
 Hierarchy builder method: `setRetryImage`
-Default value: The placeholder image
+Hierarchy mutation method: `setRetryImage`
-Default scale type: `centerInside`
+Default value: `null` (no retry image by default) Default scale type: `centerInside`

 ## <a name="ProgressBar"></a>Progress Bar